tratnayake/Backsniffer/Readme.md

 Backsniffer is a covert communications suite comprised of a victim-side backdoor application and shell application that allows for an attacker to execute commands on a compromised system remotely.

+Full assignment documentation including psuedocode, code listings & testing can be found in the docs folder

 ----------
 Features
 -----------